 About the wine:

 It has aged well in the bottle, though it still shows some reduction; however, its texture, aromatic nuances, and tannins are more refined than in the 2010 vintage.
-A wine of style and character.
+A wine with style and character.

 About the estate: